neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Schema management
 -----------------

-For the PDO backend that comes with FLOW3, the needed tables are set up automatically.
-When models are changed, no adjustments to the schema are needed.
-Effectively the schema is maintenance-free.
-If you ever need to create or fix the schema manually, have a look at *Resources/Private/Persistence/SQL/DDL.sql* in the FLOW3 package.

 Whether other backends implement automatic schema management is up to the developers, consult the documentation of the relevant backend for details.